Juliusz Schauder: Early life and career

+World War II and death

-Schauder was Jewish, and after the invasion of German troops in Lwów 1941 it was impossible for him to continue his work.
+When the Soviet troops took control of Lwów, the Jan Kazimierz University was transformed into the Ivan Franko University and Schauder became professor there as well as a member of the Ukrainian Academy of Sciences.
+Schauder was Jewish, and after the invasion of German troops in Lwów 1941, it was impossible for him to continue his work.
 Even before the Lwów ghetto was established he wrote to Ludwig Bieberbach pleading for his support.
 Instead, Bieberbach passed his letter to the Gestapo and Schauder was arrested.
 In his letters to Swiss mathematicians, he wrote that he had important new results, but no paper to write them down.
 He was executed by the Gestapo, probably in October 1943.

+After Schauder’s death, his wife Emilia and their daughter Ewa went into hiding, including in the sewers of Lwów.
+Emilia was captured by the Germans and died in the Majdanek concentration camp while his daughter survived the war and was taken care of by her uncle Marian who lived in Italy.

+Contributions

 Most of his mathematical work is in the field of functional analysis, being part of a large Polish group of mathematicians, i.e. the Lwów School of Mathematics.
 They were pioneers in this area with wide applications in all parts of modern analysis.

-Schauder is best known for the Schauder fixed-point theorem, which is a major tool to prove the existence of solutions in various problems, the Schauder bases (a generalization of an orthonormal basis from Hilbert spaces to Banach spaces), and the Leray−Schauder principle, a way to establish solutions of partial differential equations from a priori estimates.
+Schauder is best known for the Schauder fixed-point theorem, an extension of the Brouwer fixed-point theorem to locally convex topological vector spaces, which is a major tool to prove the existence of solutions in various problems.
+His other important result is the Schauder basis, which is a generalization of an orthonormal basis from Hilbert spaces to Banach spaces.
+The Leray−Schauder principle is a way to establish solutions of partial differential equations from a priori estimates.

-In memoriam
+The Banach–Schauder theorem is a fundamental result in functional analysis asserting that if a bounded or continuous linear operator between Banach spaces is surjective then it is an open map.

+The Schauder estimates are a set of results established by Schauder concerning the regularity of solutions to linear, uniformly elliptic partial differential equations.
+They assert that when both the equation’s coefficients and its solutions possess sufficient smoothness, the Hölder norm of the solution can be bounded in terms of the Hölder norms of the coefficient and source terms.

+Remembrance

 The Schauder Medal is awarded by the J.P.
 Schauder Center for Nonlinear Studies at the Nicolaus Copernicus University in Toruń, Poland, to individuals for their significant achievements related to topological methods in nonlinear analysis.